-The typical geomorphology of the Basin and Range province consists of north- to north-northeast-trending mountain ranges that are separated by elongate, normal fault-bounded basins filled with sediments derived from the ranges.
+The typical geomorphology of the Basin and Range province consists of north- to north-northeast-trending mountain ranges that are separated by elongate, normal-faultbounded basins filled with sediments derived from the ranges.
 This pattern has been modified near its western boundary by the >700 km long by >100 km wide zone of right-lateral, northwest-trending faults known as the Walker Lane structural belt and, within it, the east-northeast trending, left-lateral Mina deflection.

-The Walker Lane is host to several past and presently producing epithermal gold-silver deposits of greater than one million ounces of gold, including Goldfield, Tonopah, Rawhide, Paradise Peak, Bodie, Aurora and the Comstock Lode.
+The Walker Lane is host to several past and presently producing epithermal gold-silver deposits of greater than one million ounces of gold, including Goldfield, Tonopah, Rawhide, Paradise Peak, Bodie, Aurora and Comstock.
 Both high-sulfidation and low-sulfidation styles of epithermal deposits are present and all of the deposits formed during Miocene time.

 The oldest rocks present in the region are marine, shallow-water shelf rocks of the upper Proterozoic Wyman Formation and upper Proterozoic to lower Cambrian Reed Dolomite.
 These formations are separated by the Roberts Mountains thrust fault from overlying siliceous eugeoclinal rocks of Cambrian to Devonian ages that resemble the Ordovician Palmetto Formation.
 However, Stewart (1980) expressed doubt in assigning these rocks to the Palmetto Formation because of their broader range in age.
+The name 'Palmetto Formation' has been historically used in the Castle area and this report will continue that usage, particularly since it is such a good descriptor of the rocks.
 The Roberts Mountains thrust and the Antler fold and thrust belt developed during the Devonian-Mississippian Antler orogeny, which can be traced from Idaho through Nevada and into southeastern California.